astiob/digimon-survive-small-fixes/README.md

 This plugin resolves several game bugs:

+  * With Turkish regional settings in Windows, the game gets stuck during startup: it shows only a black screen and is unplayable.

   * At 16:10 screen resolutions, if the Profile menu is opened between meeting Miu and meeting Kaito, it glitches and becomes mostly unusable until Digimon Survive is relaunched.